whtns/notes/rb_exome_discussion_2020-12-22.md

 7. done anova between groups fig 3a
 8. done resolve TMEM135
 9. 30 or 29 genes in fig s4
-10. show table 3 w/o Kooi 1.0;  possibly one w/ kooi? only show displayed ontologies. determine criteria for FDR(?) cutoff; change terminology of 'refine_set' to 'variants' with 'all' and 'protein-altering only'
+10. done show table 3 w/o Kooi 1.0;  possibly one w/ kooi? only show displayed ontologies. determine criteria for FDR(?) cutoff; change terminology of 'refine_set' to 'variants' with 'all' and 'protein-altering only'
 11. done change line in fig5 to p=0.05 (1.3 after log transform?)

 Tricky!